akshitjain2004/AkshitJain_21BRS1088/README.md

    - Moves two blocks diagonally in any direction.
    - Kills any opponent's character in its path.
    - Move commands: FL (Forward-Left), FR (Forward-Right), BL (Backward-Left), BR (Backward-Right)

-*All moves are relative to the player's perspective.*

 ### Winning the Game:
 - The game ends when one player eliminates all of their opponent's characters.